 The offset of the wheel is the distance (measured in millimeters) between the portion of the core of the wheel and the line in the center of the wheel.
 There are three kinds of offset: zero, positive or negative.

-The mounting portion of the wheel on the vehicle is inlined in the center of the wheel
+The mounting portion of the wheel on the vehicle is inlined in the center of the wheel.

-The offset is positive when the center of the wheel is found in the front part of the wheel, in the half which is on the side of the road.
+The offset is positive when the center of the wheel is found in the front part of the wheel, in the half that is on the side of the road.
 This causes the majority of the wheel to be located towards the brakes and suspension components.
 Positive offsets are typically found on traction cars.

 How to measure the offset (ET)